Barrett’s evasiveness alarms LGBTQ advocates fearful Supreme Court may roll back protections

 But Coons and Sen. Richard Blumenthal (D-Conn.) said the way Barrett chose the cases she would endorse is what raised questions.
 For instance, she would not comment on Griswold v.
 Connecticut, a case from 1965 that guaranteed a married couple’s right to contraceptives.
 Other nominees, including Chief Justice John G. Roberts Jr. and Justice Clarence Thomas, said they agreed with the decision.

-“It’s not just that Griswold was a landmark case . . . it anchors a lot of modern liberty interests and personal and family autonomy,” Coons said.
+“It’s not just that Griswold was a landmark case. . . .
+It anchors a lot of modern liberty interests and personal and family autonomy,” Coons said.
 “It was extended to the right for women to control their reproductive choices in Roe and in Casey.
 But it was also extended to support same-sex couple intimacy in Lawrence v.
 Texas, and ultimately that same-sex couples have an equal right to marry in Obergefell.”

 Likewise, Barrett’s reluctance to engage on whether the right of people of different races to marry led to the right of same-sex couples to wed put her on the side of the court’s dissenters in that case.